Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Changing the amounts you add per loop inside each other back into equations is explained in the decoding dimensional iteration section.
+Changing the amounts you added per loop inside each other back into equations is explained in the decoding dimensional iteration section.

 <br /><br />